 Not all unpaid debts will wind up in court.
 Some lenders and debt buyers use collection law firms a ton, while others use them sparingly, and others still, not at all.
-Your Resolve profile is a great place to get an idea of what you can expect to happen with your accounts.

 What could happen:

 - When your account lands with a law office for collection, it typically means they are willing to sue in order to collect.